New Portrait Competition

 Think deeply about the plants around you and how they affect your life, and illustrate this in a self-portrait.

-This year's competition is inspired by the work of John Tyley, a historic artist in the Caribbean.
 The Linnean Society recently bought a watercolour painting by John Tyley of a breadfruit tree, shown on this webpage.
 This painting is special because:

 - The painting includes the image of an enslaved man relaxing beneath a breadfruit tree.
 It would have been very unusual for a slave to be included in a portrait like this.